goobar-dev/android-202-discover-jetpack-compose/labs/lab5.md

 💡 Are any of our UI-related classes marked as `unstable`?

-💡 Are any of your composables not skippable?
+💡 Are any of your Composables not skippable?

 - Fix up any issues you find by using tools such as
     - kotlinx.immutable collections
     - `@Stable` or `@Immutable` annotations
     - moving UI data holders into the same module as the Compose compiler
     - using method references or remembered lambdas for click handlers

+## Challenges
+- If your app is not recomposing excessively, great job!
+Try changing that by purposely introducing recompositions by making things unstable, not using list item keys, etd

 ## Dev Notes